vegaprotocol/documentation/docs/concepts/governance.md

 :::

 ### Suggested ranges for parameters
-Some network parameters have minimum/maximum boundaries to ensure they are usefully functional.
+Some network parameters have minimum/maximum boundaries to ensure they aren't supplied with nonsensical values.
 The table below contains those parameters, to be used as guidance when proposing changes to any of those parameters.

 | Parameter name                                    | Minimum/Maximum |
 |---------------------------------------------------|-----------------|